 The term 'low-level' concern does not mean that it is insignificant.
-A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that:
+A low-level concern is any concern - no matter how small, and even if no more than causing a sense

 - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work and - does not meet the harm threshold or is otherwise not serious enough to consider a referral to the LADO.